Beam parameter product

 In laser science, the beam parameter product (BPP) is the product of a laser beam's divergence angle (half-angle) and the radius of the beam at its narrowest point (the beam waist).
 The BPP quantifies the quality of a laser beam, and how well it can be focused to a small spot.

 A Gaussian beam has the lowest possible BPP, $\lambda/\pi$, where $\lambda$ is the wavelength of the light.
 The ratio of the BPP of an actual beam to that of an ideal Gaussian beam at the same wavelength is denoted M2 ("M squared").
 This parameter is a wavelength-independent measure of beam quality.

+The general wave equation, assuming paraxial approximation, yields: